oicr-gsi/djerbaReportGenerator/README.md

  * Running djerbaReportGenerator

- djerbaReportGenerator creates clinical and RUO djerba reports by generating intermediate INI files and running Djerba 1.11.1.
+ djerbaReportGenerator creates clinical and RUO djerba reports by generating intermediate INI files and running Djerba.

  Retrieve callability from mutectcallability qc-etl cache if assay type is WGTS or WGS